u3559867/Text-based-game-year-2-assignment-/README.md

 After issuing the saving command, variables including the current level, aliens killed and all the player stats will be saved.

 3. Dynamic memory management
-The 5x5 and 7x7 floors would be made in 2D arrays and modified when the objects on the floors are being interacted.
-And the array memories (usually the 7x7 array) would be released once it is not being used
+The 5x5 and 7x7 floors would be made in 2D Char vectors and modified when the objects on the floors are being interacted.

 4. File input/output (e.g., for loading/saving game status)
 The variables stored in an array with length 8 would be inputted into another file and loaded when the player selects 'load' instead of 'new game'.